-My personal thought when I saw some of those start-ups, was that a lot of people don’t want to work for a corporation, they want to be a CEO or president of a small company; but at the same time they don’t have a great deal of confidence in selling their products.
+My thought when I saw some of those start-ups, was that a lot of people don't want to work for a corporation, they want to be a CEO or president of a small company, but at the same time, they don’t have a great deal of confidence in selling their products.

 The hardest thing for me was to introduce myself a thousand times per evening.

-If you want to visit Lisbon and see what Lisbon looks like, don’t come at a time when WebSummit happens.
-Life in this one week looks totally different than other weeks.
-On the streets you meet thousands of people who have come for this conference.
+If you want to visit Lisbon and see what Lisbon looks like, don't come at a time when WebSummit happens.
+Life in this one week looks different than other weeks.
+On the streets, you meet thousands of people who have come to this conference.
 The nightlife at this time is very intensive.

 Lisbon will host WebSummit for three years.
 And because Lisbon was also the host this time they created a special ticket for everyone: for only 25 EUR everyone could use public transport from 5th Nov to 13th Nov.